Roamingmistake/Hackdonalds/README.md

  ![image](https://github.com/user-attachments/assets/f9f29de0-22b8-46e8-bcab-7c8dcd8d076c)

 Our initial approach was to employ cewl to scrape hackdonalds and other McDonald’s-themed websites for potential “Secret Sauce passwords”.
 We used hashcat to generate mutations, and then attempted to brute-force the login.
-However, this initial phase failed to produce any viable credentials.
+We attempted using typical sql injection payloads, null bytes, escape sequences, and malformed requests.
+However, this initial phase failed to produce any viable credentials or results.

-Reconnaissance and Endpoint Discovery
+On to Reconnaissance and Endpoint Discovery:
 Undeterred, we turned to OWASP ZAP to crawl the website and enumerate endpoints.
-The scan revealed several interesting endpoints in the buildManifest.json file, including:

-/admin, /ice-cream-machines, /ice-cream-details and the .js chunk files that serve those pages.

-Notably, an endpoint at /api/parse-xml – more on that later
+The scan revealed several interesting endpoints in the buildManifest.json file, including: /admin, /ice-cream-machines, /ice-cream-details and the .js chunk files that serve those pages.
+Most notably, an endpoint at /api/parse-xml – more on that later.

 ![image](https://github.com/user-attachments/assets/f6e4db69-9165-4288-b68e-3d24af914b26)
 ![image](https://github.com/user-attachments/assets/5315b9e2-289a-4e8d-b995-9f0f187522d5)